Pūkenga Whakaita Kai (Ngā Tohunga Mātai Kai)

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

-To enter tertiary training you need to have NCEA Level 3.
+NCEA Level 3 is required to enter tertiary training.
 Useful subjects include biology, chemistry, maths, home economics (food and nutrition), and health education.

 Dietitians need to be: